roger-beathard/mydocs/mac-docs/MacLaptopSetup.md

 ## Use ssh tokens for github access

 In Github web account settings: create and add your ssh token in the "SSH & GPG" section.

----
-# Install Docker

-The following link can be used to install Docker Desktop. [https://www.docker.com/get-started](https://www.docker.com/get-started) Just follow the links on the page related to Mac Docker Desktop installation details.
+May be neccessary or not.

 ---
 # Editors